 Jitsi as a privacy-oriented option

 Jitsi Meet uses hop-by-hop encryption.
 This means that anything that you send traveling to the server is encrypted, then decrypted on the server, re-encrypted and sent to everyone who is meant to receive it.

 The only people being able to eavesdrop are the ones maintaining the server.

 Emil tells me that at the moment, hop-by-hop encryption is the default whenever we have communication services working in the browser.
-The technology WebRTC used for this purpose does not support end-to-end encryption, the option in which it would be noticeable should a communication service provider choose to eavesdrop on conversations.
-Does it then mean that Jitsi cannot be safe from eavedrops?
+According to him, the technology WebRTC used for this purpose does not support end-to-end encryption, the option in which it would be noticeable should a communication service provider choose to eavesdrop on conversations.
+Does it then mean that Jitsi cannot be safe from eavesdrops?
 Emil Ivov explains:

 If you don’t trust the provider (Google Hangouts, Atlassian etc), then just download Jitsi Meet and run it yourself.
 It takes 2-3 Debian commands to run on one’s own server. […]You download it and you do whatever you want with the data.
 You don’t have to trust anyone.
 On the other hand, the people who are using the video conferencing tool have to trust you.
 You potentially have the ability to eavesdrop on their conversations.